How To Save Water With The Right Shower Head

-The YOO.MEE high pressure shower head is a nice looking shower head that comes with the longest hose on today’s list, a 79-inch stainless steel hose.
+The YOO.MEE high-pressure shower head is a nice looking shower head that comes with the longest hose on today’s list, a 79-inch stainless steel hose.

-Other than the hose, YOO.MEE includes a bracket to hang the head on.
+Along with the hose, YOO.MEE includes a bracket to hang the head on.

 It’s missing an on/off valve, but it has three functions that are easily accessed and controlled.
 The settings available are a powerful spray, massage, or both powerful and massage together.
 Turning on the massage setting will center the spray more through fewer holes, resulting in a stronger focused spray.

-I like that the YOO.MEE shower head is chrome colored and the hose is stainless steel, it looks nicer than the standard shower head and is more flexible.
+I like that the YOO.MEE shower head is chrome colored and the hose is stainless steel, it looks nicer than the standard RV shower head and is more flexible.
 Add an on/off switch to this and you’ve quickly transformed the RV shower into a real one.

 - 79″ stainless steel hose, adjustable bracket included

 Camco sells this shower head kit that looks a lot like the Oxygenics Fury we’ll take a look at down below.